10 KPIs to monitor your digital marketing performance

 - Increase organic web traffic by 50% by the end of Q4

-- Increase number of marketing qualified leads by 25% by the end of Q2
+- Increase the number of marketing-qualified leads by 25% by the end of Q2

 - Reduce CAC Payback Period from 18 months to 12 months

-Once you set your KPIs, it’s time to strategize what your digital marketing team is going to do to achieve them, and the metrics you’re going to track along the way.
+Once you set your KPIs, it’s time to strategize what your digital marketing team is going to do to achieve them and the metrics you’re going to track along the way.
+If you're wondering what the difference is between a KPI, metric, and measure, check out this in-depth post.

 Why do you need digital marketing KPIs?

 The anatomy of a KPI speaks to its importance.
-Every KPI needs 3 things:
+Every KPI needs three things:

 - a measurable metric or data point